Second Order Cumulants: second order even elements and R-diagonal elements: Introduction

 \section{Introduction}

-Roughly thirty years ago Voiculescu devised a new kind of independence, called \textit{free independence}, for non-commuting random variables, which also gives a precise meaning to being in `general position', but without the assumption that the random variables commute.
-This has been particularly fruitful in dealing with matrix valued random variables.
+Roughly forty years ago, Voiculescu devised a new kind of independence, called \textit{free independence} \cite{vdn}, for non-commuting random variables, which also gives a precise meaning to being in `general position', but without the assumption that the random variables commute.
+This has been particularly fruitful in dealing with matrix-valued random variables.